Setting Up A HTTPS To HTTP Reverse Proxy

 https-http-enable-url-rewriting

 There can be instances when you may need to rewrite HTTP headers and/or content.
 For example, you might want to trap HTTP responses containing the target host/port and replace them with the local host/port of the gateway.
-This can be especially important in cases where HTML content returned by HTTP/S service contains both relative and absolute URL references.
+This can be especially important in cases where HTML content returned by HTTP/S service contains relative and absolute URL references.

 The URL rewrite rules will enable JSCAPE MFT Gateway to carry out those rewrites automatically.